Greiss makes 35 saves, Islanders beat Jets 4-1

 UNIONDALE, N.Y.
+(AP) — The New York Islanders relied heavily on Thomas Greiss last season, and their invariably calm netminder picked up right he where he left off.

-(AP) — Josh Bailey, Brock Nelson and Anders Lee scored second-period goals and Thomas Greiss made 35 saves as the New York Islanders beat the Winnipeg Jets 4-1 Sunday night.
+Greiss made 35 saves and Josh Bailey, Brock Nelson and Anders Lee scored second-period goals to the lead the Islanders past the Winnipeg Jets 4-1 Sunday night.

 It was the first win of the season for the Islanders, who lost their home opener 2-1 to Washington on Friday.